RaphaelsHub/tech-store/README.md

- #ASP.NET Core Project Using Razor Pages and PostgreSQL
+# 📦 ASP.NET Core Razor Pages + PostgreSQL

-## Project Description
+Simple educational project built with **ASP.NET Core 8** using **Razor Pages** and **PostgreSQL**.

-This project is a simple web application developed using Razor Pages in ASP.NET Core 8.
-The main goal of the project is to get acquainted with Razor Pages and its capabilities.
-The project includes two main parts:
+The goal is to explore:
-- **Presentation Layer** - implementation of the user interface using Razor Pages.
+- Razor Pages as the **presentation layer**
-- **Database Layer** - data management using PostgreSQL.
+- PostgreSQL as the **data layer**

-The project is being developed for a classmate as part of learning how to work with Razor Pages and databases in ASP.NET Core.
+The project was created to learn how frontend (UI) and backend (data) work together in ASP.NET Core with real database support.
+Developed as part of a study collaboration and still in progress.